Introducing Stitches In Time’s Food Enterprise Project – Deshi Shad

 Much like the values of our Women in the Food Industry, the Stitches in Time food project aims to raise the profile of women in the industry by raising awareness of opportunities, addressing challenges, and celebrating achievements.
 Over the course of the project the charity aims to run street food market stalls, cater for private events, provide cooking lessons, and finally set up the first women run curry house pop-up on Brick Lane!
 This will take place on the evening of 5th December 2019.

 Their project has been designed for and by Bangladeshi women from the local area, who are incredible chefs with a wealth of knowledge about Bangladeshi cuisine.
 With so much of the nation’s focus on South Asian cuisine, plus with the London skills shortages surrounding Brexit we applaud the project for wanting to explore the many business opportunities now available to those wanting to turn their passion into a career.

-Watch this space to find out more about their project and how we are working with Aida Khan and many other chefs and cooks including Angela Malik, Dina Begum, Rukia Begum, Lorna Nanda Gangotra, Urvashi Roe and more on a series of workshops to highlight their work, empower women who are clearly great cooks but may currently lack the skills and business know-how to develop their talents.
+We were delighted to support their project and loved how many women including Aida Khan, Angela Malik, Dina Begum, Rukia Begum, Lorna Nanda Gangotra, Urvashi Roe, Asma Khan, Rosana McPhee and more have given their time and support on a series of workshops to highlight their work.
+It’s all about empowering women who are clearly great cooks but may currently lack the skills and business know-how to develop their talents.

-Thanks so much to Aida Khan for her time with the video.
+Thanks so much to Aida Khan & Asma Khan for their time with the videos.
 You can catch up with our interview with Aida Khan about setting up her new restaurant in White City Place and how her family were involved in the process.